On reconstructing Morse functions with prescribed level sets on $3$-dimensional manifolds and a necessary and sufficient condition for the reconstruction: Abstract

 \section{Abstract}

-We discuss a necessary and sufficient condition for reconstruction of Morse functions with prescribed preimages on $3$-dimensional manifolds.
+We discuss a necessary and sufficient condition for reconstruction of Morse functions with prescribed ({\it regular}) {\it level sets} on $3$-dimensional manifolds.
 The present work strengthens a previous result of the author where only sufficient conditions are studied.
 Our new work is also regarded as a kind of addenda.